 As advised to industry in 2018, the Committee agreed to reduce the Screenings tolerance from 10% to within a range of 5% to 10% by weight.
-The tolerance to apply for 2019/20 would be determined following further analysis including review of prior data including data from the 2018/2019 harvest.
+The tolerance to apply for 2019/20 would be determined following further industry consultation and further analysis including a review of prior data and data from the 2018/2019 harvest.

-The Committee has now reviewed data and industry views on the potential reduction in Screenings for the 2019/20 season and the proposed tolerance to apply.
+The Committee has now reviewed all data and industry views on the potential reduction in Screenings for the 2019/20 season and the proposed tolerance to apply.
 Following a review of all industry feedback and a review of data including that from the 2018/19 harvest, the Committee has concluded that the data indicates no change in screenings is required for the 2019/20 season.
 Therefore no change is proposed for this season although industry is free to consider and propose changes in future following provision of suitable supporting information.